edgedb/edgedb/docs/stdlib/datetime.rst

                   std::datetime_get(dt: cal::local_datetime, \
                                     el: str) -> float64

-    Returns the element of a date/time type from the specified ``el``.
+    Returns the element of a date/time given a unit name.

-    Extract a specific element of input datetime by name.

-    Only the :eql:type:`datetime` type has the following elements available for extraction:
+    You may pass any of these unit names for *el*:

     - ``'epochseconds'`` - the number of seconds since 1970-01-01 00:00:00
       UTC (Unix epoch) for :eql:type:`datetime` or local time for